BrandonL02/HomeFinder/README.md

-# Tampa Apartment Rent Analysis
+# 🏙️Tampa Apartment Rent Analysis

 This is a **data science and visualization project** built to support apartment hunting in **Tampa, Florida**.
 It uses web scraping, data analysis, and an interactive Streamlit app to explore rental trends and amenities.